sirdeniz/impulse/about.md

 ## Project IMPULSE

-IMPULSE is an interdisciplinary student project, developed as part of the Master's program in Power- and Microelectronics at Hochschule Reutlingen, **Electronics & Drives Center (E&D)**.
+IMPULSE is an interdisciplinary student project, developed as part of the Master's program in Power- and Microelectronics at Hochschule Reutlingen, **<a href="https://www.electronics-and-drives.de/" target="_blank">Electronics & Drives (E&D) department</a>**.
 The project focuses on the conception, design and characterization of a high-performance integrated circuit.

 <!-- ed -->